 Use your network!

-Your network is essentially anyone you know - friends, former coworkers, roommates, former educators, etc. This network can help you find job and internship opportunities - both by word of mouth and LinkedIn!
+Your network is essentially anyone you know - friends, former coworkers, roommates, former educators.
+Your network can help you find job and internship opportunities - both by word of mouth and Linkedin!
 Check LinkedIn frequently to make new connections, or send a text/email to those in your network to ask about any job openings they know about.
 This is definitely a bold move - but so worth it if you learn about your next job opportunity!

-Don’t have a professional network yet?
+Don’t think you have a professional network yet?
 Learn here how to build one!

 Looking for an internship?